 - 1. Presentation Introduce us to your author!
 Think of yourselves as a salesperson for this author.
 Design a power point to cover the following information: - Personal background information - How he/she became a writer - Link to the author's website.
-Navigate through a couple of interesting features on the website. - Five featured books the author has written that fit in best with the assigned grade level.
+Navigate through a couple of interesting features on the website. - How author's work follows what we know about child development for the grade level(s) you are presenting.
+See pp. 12 18 of CopyCat booklet. - Five featured books the author has written that fit in best with the assigned grade level.
 Hard copies of these books should be available & showcased.
 Explain why these books are appropriate and appealing to this age group.
-Make reference to your knowledge of child development for children at this level, (use your CopyCat book, pp. 12 18).
 Don't just summarize them; make us want to read them!!!
 One of these will be the read aloud. - Explanation of prop/costume (fit this in naturally with discussion of author if possible-doesn't need to be a power point slide). - Why is he/she so well-loved? - 2.
 Hard Copy of Power Point & One Page Handout Submit a hard copy of the power point to the instructor on the day of the presentation.
 Provide classmates with a one page handout summarizing author information, the website address, and a list of featured books (can go beyond the five mentioned in class). - 3.
 Media Critique Your group will work together to write a media critique for one of the author's featured books; (this will count as one of your 4 picture book critiques).
 This will be turned in on the day of your presentation. - 4.
 Read Aloud: Read aloud one of the five (5) featured books.
 The one you read aloud should be the one you did the media critique on. - 5.
 Fun Props/Costume: Each group member should think about a creative prop or costume element to bring or wear that symbolizes something about the author or his/her books.